mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_metadata_webhooks.md

 ```

 **Why?**
-- `facebook_integration/` contains webhook routes and utilities, using `TokenStorage` and `SessionStorage`.
+- `facebook_integration/` contains webhook routes and utilities, using `TokenStorage` and `SessionStorage` from Chapter 3.
-- `shared/sessions.py` and `shared/tokens.py` manage persistent sessions and tokens (Chapter 3).
+- `shared/sessions.py` and `shared/tokens.py` manage persistent sessions and tokens.
-- Excludes Spaces integration (Chapter 6).
+- No dependencies from future chapters (e.g., `digitalocean_integration/` or Spaces) are included.

 ### Step 3: Update `facebook_integration/utils.py`
 Add utility functions for webhook verification and registration, using `TokenStorage`.
+Ensure no Spaces-related code is included.

 ```python
 import os